 Western Carolina University's Rob Young and I have argued that seas will rise at least 3 feet in this century and that, for coastal management purposes, a rise of 7 feet (2 meters) should be utilized for planning major infrastructure.
 While some question our recommendation, consider that:

-- A blue ribbon panel of scientists from Miami, the U.S. city considered most vulnerable to sea level rise (in terms of property damage), predicted that the sea will rise a minimum of 3 to 5 feet by 2100. - A similar panel of scientists in Rhode Island predicts a minimal 3 to 5 foot rise for that state.
+• A blue ribbon panel of scientists from Miami, the U.S. city considered most vulnerable to sea level rise (in terms of property damage), predicted that the sea will rise a minimum of 3 to 5 feet by 2100.